 Support a bridge or denture, making it more secure and comfortable.

 What does getting dental implants involve?

 The process of getting implants requires a number of visits over several months.
-If you are interested in dental implants, we will refer you to another dentist in the area for the placement of the dental implants, and then you will return to us for the restorative side where we will attach the dental crowns, bridge, or dentures to the implants.
+If you are interested in dental implants, we will schedule a consultation with our dentist to evaluate your smile to find out if you are a candidate for dental implants.
+Once given the okay, our dentist will surgically implant the dental implant post and set you up with a temporary restorative solution.
+Once your gums have healed, you will return to us for the restorative side where we will attach the dental crowns, bridge, or dentures to the implants.

 After several weeks of healing the artificial teeth are made and fitted to the post portion of the anchor.
 Because several fittings may be required, this step may take one to two months to complete.
 After a healing period, the artificial teeth are securely attached to the implant, providing excellent stability and comfort to the patient.